radius-project/docs/docs/content/concepts/faq/index.md

 ### How does Radius compare to Acorn?

-[Acorn](https://www.acorn.io/) is a simple application deployment framework built on Kubernetes.
-Developers can author Acornfiles which describe their application and deploy locally and move to production without having to switch tools or technology stacks.

-Radius also provides a simple authoring experience for developers, but it also manages cloud infrastructure via Recipes and is built to target non-Kubernetes platforms in the future.
-Radius is focused on teams of developers plus operators, providing each with the tools they need to be productive and secure.
+[Acorn](https://www.acorn.io/) is a cloud platform to build and share applications ("acorns").
+It provides a dev environment with the ability to move to cloud environments as part of a paid service.

+Radius is an open-source project that allows you to model, deploy, and manage applications across multiple cloud providers.
+Radius is not a hosting platform and is not a paid service.
+Instead, Radius allows you to host your own Radius environments on your own Kubernetes clusters, and deploy applications to any cloud provider or on-premises infrastructure.
+Radius also offers Recipes and the Application Graph to allow developers and operators to work together on an application.

 ### How does Radius compare to Crossplane?

 [Crossplane](https://crossplane.io/) is an open source Kubernetes add-on that extends any cluster with the ability to provision and manage cloud infrastructure, services, and applications using kubectl, GitOps, or any tool that works with the Kubernetes API.

-Radius is a platform that not only deploys and manages cloud infrastructure, but also provides a way to model and deploy an entire application and its dependencies.
-Teams can understand their entire application and all the dependencies within it using the Radius app graph, and deploy infrastructure that's secure by default using Recipes.

-Crossplane CRDs can be used within Radius Recipes to deploy and manage cloud infrastructure if teams want to leverage existing Crossplane investments.
-Both Bicep and Terraform templates are able to include Kubernetes resources.
+As Radius is unopinionated about how infrastructure is deployed through Recipes, Crossplane could be used within a Recipe.
+Both Bicep and Terraform modules are able to include Kubernetes resources and Crossplane CRDs.

+Once deployed, Crossplane-managed infrastructure can be included in a Radius application and queried via the Radius application graph.

 ### How does Radius compare to Open Application Model (OAM)?

 [OAM](https://oam.dev) is a specification for describing applications so that the application description is separated from the details of how the application is deployed onto and managed by the infrastructure.
+It originated from the Azure Incubations team from which Radius also originated.

 The key difference between OAM and Radius is that OAM is a spec, whereas Radius is an implementation.
 The expectation with OAM is that there would be a common spec and if it was successful, there would be multiple (compatible) implementations of OAM for various platforms.
 [Kubevela](https://github.com/kubevela/kubevela) is one example of an OAM implementation.

+Radius is a new project that takes what we learned from OAM and focuses more on the hosting platforms and the developer/operator experience, not just the spec.
 With Radius we're providing an implementation that's meant to be re-used and hosted in different scenarios.
 Right now we're focused on Kubernetes.
 Radius is also taking a more holistic approach with Radius that's bigger than just compute and networking.
 We're doing more to work with existing tools like Terraform as well that are outside of Kubernetes.
 Lastly, Radius puts a lot of emphasis on the developer and operator handoff by building features such as Recipes and Environments that bind an application to different cloud providers and runtime platforms.

 ### How does Radius compare to Waypoint?